 One house on the Ridge Path has no street address.
 According to the owner’s family oral history, in the 1880’s the house was picked up by boat and moved from Astoria or Warrenton to Gearhart and placed on the Ridge Path.
 How it got from the water to the Ridge Path is a mystery (many strong men and mules).
 Situated between C and D Streets, the house is a local landmark.
 It stands erect today as evidence of the Ridge Path’s importance for early pedestrian and horse-powered transportation.
 The Path was a common thoroughfare before the named and lettered streets of Gearhart Park had been planned, at a time when the Ridge Path was the street.

 Before the turn of the 20th century, every coastal town that wanted to be a tourist destination focused on building attractive resorts, and Gearhart Park was no exception.
 The first hotel was built in 1890 and it stood just off the town’s main streets.
 A second, far grander Gearhart hotel was built in 1910.
-This handsome second hotel, commemorated on the post card on the next page, stood a mile from the first hotel and closer to the ocean.
+This handsome second hotel, commemorated on the post card posted below, stood a mile from the first hotel and closer to the ocean.

 Both hotels, which were multi-storied wooden structures, unfortunately had burned to the ground by 1915.
-Gearhart held its collective breath for eight years, until a new hotel, Gearhart Park by the Sea, was constructed on the site of the first hotel.
+Gearhart held its collective breath for eight years, until a new hotel, Gearhart Park by the Sea, was constructed about 1/3 mile from the site of the second hotel.
 The rebuilt hotel was once again a haven for summer visitors and was well known on the coast as a place of Oregonian hospitality.

 The portraits above, from summers in the 1930’s, show the staff of life guards for the pool at the Gearhart Hotel and a bathing-capped ocean swimmer.
 This generation of Depression Era Oregonians enjoyed the simple pleasures of easy access and safe travels to and from the beaches.